I've Gazed Into the Abyss | Dating Reality Shows

 90-day Fiancé is not just a show, it’s a franchise.
 It functions off the idea that a person in the United States finds love online, or through another means, but that love is in another country.
 Using 90-day visas, the couple can meet and determine whether they have found ‘true love’ and whether or not it makes sense to go through with the idea of marriage.
 It was such a jackpot show for TLC, there suddenly were several other shows of a similar quality appearing on the network.
 Can you believe those letters are supposed to be The Learning Channel?
 What the hell are we learning anymore?
 The depths to which humanity will sink for entertainment?

 Of the various renditions of 90-day Fiancé, I have seen only a few episodes of each, except for one that I considered to be the most depraved.
-The Before the 90 Days version of the show follows various couples where marriage hasn’t quite made its way into the relationship and, in fact, focuses on the Americans going to the countries of origin for their significant others to meet them.
+The Before the 90 Days version of the show follows various couples where marriage hasn’t quite made its way into the relationship and, in fact, focuses on the Americans going to their countries of origin for their significant others to meet them.
 To give you an idea of what to expect, consider this first example.
 The first season I watched had a young man named Paul, who lived with his mother in rural America.
 He was traveling to Brazil to meet his potential soul mate.
 As a parting gift, his mother gave him a plastic bag with some of her hair…and he was very appreciative of it…

-Since then, I’ve seen plenty of other unique individuals like a toxic woman from the east coast, a gullible fool in love with a Ukrainian woman he’s never seen or talked to on the phone, an older woman who narrowly avoided getting scammed, and a man who puts mayonnaise in his hair because hair gel causes issues for his scalp.
+Since then, I’ve seen plenty of other unique individuals like a toxic woman from the East Coast, a gullible fool in love with a Ukrainian woman he’s never seen or talked to on the phone, an older woman who narrowly avoided getting scammed, and a man who puts mayonnaise in his hair because hair gel causes issues for his scalp.
 There are many more that I haven’t listed but who manage to surprise in their own ways.
 There are also some people on the show who just make it all a bit too much to tolerate at times and I have to turn it off before my soul leaves my body.
-And yet, there is now a new show on the block that has reached a new low for western society.
+And yet, there is now a new show on the block that has reached a new low for Western society.
 And wouldn’t you know it?
 It also happens to be produced and shown on TLC.

 You saw it in the list.
 The MILF in MILF Manor does not stand for Many Intelligent Ladies & Friends, or Most Interesting Love Fables, or Male Intellectuals & Loving Females.
 It’s the meaning that is commonly known as Mother I’d Like to Fornicate, or something along those lines.
 The premise of this show is similar to Love Island in that it takes a group of people and places them in an exotic villa (in a country that might not have laws that would prevent this bullshit).
 As with all dating shows, sex is expected or even encouraged.
 As the show progresses, people do mini-games and get voted off the show, and drama is fabricated by either the contestants or the show staff.
 The first big twist is that all the women are between the ages of forty and sixty, and all the men are in their twenties or early thirties.
 The other big twist, which really makes the show reach a new low, is that all those men happen to be the sons of the moms.